Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Tennessee's games this year have hit the over on seven of 12 set point totals (58.3%).

-- Tennessee is 6-0 against the spread and 6-0 overall in games when it records more than 26.7 points.
+- When Tennessee records more than 26.7 points, it is 6-0 against the spread and 6-0 overall.

-- In games that Tennessee churns out more than 365.1 yards, the team is 4-2 against the spread and 4-2 overall.
+- Tennessee is 4-2 against the spread and 4-2 overall when the team amasses more than 365.1 yards.

-- This year, the Titans have turned the ball over 21 times, 15 more than the Jaguars' takeaways (6).
+- The Titans have turned the ball over 21 times this season, 15 more turnovers than the Jaguars have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Jaguars.